School of Education and Social Work

 See also the external funding deadlines calendar which highlights upcoming funding deadlines for the major funders/most popular funding schemes.

-UK Research and Innovation (UKRI) also offers funding ooportunities.
+UK Research and Innovation (UKRI) also offers funding opportunities.
 Launched in April 2018, it is a non-departmental public body that unites the seven disciplinary research councils, Research England - responsible for supporting research and knowledge exchange at higher education institutions in England - and the UK’s innovation agency, Innovate UK.

-Applying for funding - and the proforma
+Applying for funding

 The internal peer review process

 It is essential that the research engaged in by the School of Education and Social Work is of the highest quality and represents a good use of public money.
-Hence all proposals in the school are involved in a rigorous and fair peer review process which enables the School to make well-informed decisions about what research bids to support, and how.
+Therefore all proposals in the school are involved in a rigorous and fair peer review process which enables the School to make well-informed decisions about what research bids to support, and how.

-Equally important is that staff members with research in their contracts feel they receive equitable opportunities to engage in research, and can learn with every new bid and study.
+Equally important is that staff members with research in their contracts feel they receive equitable opportunities to engage in research and can learn with every new bid and study.

 Peer review aims to be both supportive and developmental, providing encouragement and constructive criticism through well-justified comments which enable learning at every stage.
 Internal peer review can be conducted by a range of colleagues offering broad and diverse expertise in a variety of roles: research mentors; the departmental Research Lead; a research centre Director; other senior colleagues as appropriate to the focus or methodology of the proposal.